Euxcbsks/git-stock/README.md

 ### `apply [<id>]`

-Applies a stock to the current working directory, leaving the stock on the remote.
+Applies a stock to the working directory while **keeping** it in the remote repository.

 ```bash
 # Apply the latest stock